 - Make some time to sit on the toilet undisturbed every day.
 After breakfast, lunch or dinner and try not to be rushed.
 Take a book with you, read the paper, lock the door and try to relax.

 - Avoid straining and sitting for long periods.
 Aim for more of a squatting position when sitting on the toilet; leaning forward with the elbows on your knees may help.

 - Avoid an excessive intake of caffeine.
 This can have a diuretic/dehydrating affect which compounds constipation.
 Water, fruit juices and mineral/soda water are reasonable alternatives.

 - Some medications contribute to constipation.
-Check with your pharmacist if there are alternatives which you could take.
+Check with your maternity care provider or pharmacist if there are alternatives which you could take.

 - Avoid ignoring the cues your body gives you that you need to go to the toilet.
-Work commitments, lack of privacy and self consciousness, and feeling tense can all lead to holding on for longer than is strictly necessary.
+Work commitments, lack of privacy and self consciousness, and feeling tense can all lead to holding on for longer.

 Constipation is not uncommon after childbirth.
-In the early weeks following vaginal delivery, pain around the perineum and anus is common.
-This is especially common when a mother has had an episiotomy or required stitches.
-When breastfeeding, it is important for mothers to drink plenty of water otherwise, constipation is more common.
+In the early weeks following vaginal delivery, pain around the perineum and anus is common, especially when a mother has had an episiotomy or stitches.
+When breastfeeding, it is important to drink plenty of water otherwise, constipation is more common.

 Constipation during pregnancy can lead to problems with haemorrhoids (piles) developing.
 These can be very painful and cause real discomfort after childbirth.
 Find out what works for you in maintaining regular and comfortable bowel habits.
 Many women take their own supply of bran, nuts, seeds and stool softeners to the maternity hospital.
-Just remember to check with your doctor or midwife if any of these are contraindicated with breastfeeding.
+Just remember to check with your maternity care provider if any of these are contraindicated with breastfeeding.